Women in World War II: Volunteers

+In March 1941, in a speech at Newcastle, Ernest Bevin appealed for 100,000 women to volunteer for war service in British factories.

 Women were eager to volunteer.
 Many of the servicewomen came from restricted backgrounds; therefore they found the army liberating.
 Other reasons women volunteered included escaping unhappy homes or marriages, or to have a more stimulating job.
 The overwhelming reason for joining the army, though, was patriotism.
 As in World War I, Great Britain was in a patriotic fervour throughout World War II to protect itself from foreign invasion.
 Women, for the first time, were given the opportunity to help in their native land's defense, which explains the high number of female volunteers at the beginning of the war.
 Despite the overwhelming response to the call for female volunteers, some women refused to join the forces; many were unwilling to give up the civilian job they had, and others had male counterparts that were unwilling to let them go.
 Others felt that war was still a man's job, and not something women should be involved in.
 Similar to the men's forces, women's forces were mostly volunteer throughout the war.
 When women's conscription did come into effect, however, it was highly limited.
 For example, married women were exempt from any obligation to serve unless they chose to do so, and those who were called could opt to serve in civil defense (the home front).